Weitzman ECHO Complex Integrated Pediatrics 2023-2024

 How do I join the live sessions?
 Do I need any special equipment?
 Weitzman ECHO sessions are held virtually using the Weitzman Education Platform and Zoom Video Conferencing.
 Access is available on any computer with an internet connection.
 For instruction on how to how to join the live session, follow these Step-by-step instructions: Entering a Live Session.

 How do I claim credit and download my CE/CME certificate?
-After the live session is completed, the session evaluation will be available right in the platform.
+After the live session is completed, the session evaluation will be available directly in the platform.
 Once you complete the session evaluation, you will be able to claim your credits and download your certificate.

 How do I sign up?
 Register now by clicking on the "Register" tab at the top right of this page.
 After you complete registration, we will follow up with onboarding materials so you can join the program.
 If you have any questions regarding registration or the ECHO program, please contact Anthony DiMartino, Education Specialist, at firstname.lastname@example.org.